matsui528/nanopq/docs/source/tutorial.rst

 Tutorial
 ==========

-Basic of PQ
+Basics of PQ
 ------------

-This tutorial shows the basic usage of Nano Product Quantization Library (nanopq).
+This tutorial demonstrates the basic usage of the Nano Product Quantization Library (nanopq).
-Product quantization (PQ) is one of the most widely used algorithms for memory-efficient approximated nearest neighbor search, especially in the field of computer vision.
+Product quantization (PQ) is one of the most widely used algorithms for memory-efficient approximate nearest neighbor search, especially in the field of computer vision.
-This package contains a vanilla implementation of PQ and its improved version, Optimized Product Quantization (OPQ).
+This package provides a standard implementation of PQ and its improved version, Optimized Product Quantization (OPQ).

-Let us first prepare 10,000 12-dim vectors for database, 2,000 vectors for training, and a query vector.
-They must be np.ndarray with np.float32.
+First, let us prepare 10,000 12-dimensional vectors for the database, 2,000 vectors for training, and a query vector.
+All of them must be np.ndarray with dtype np.float32.

 .. code-block:: python